nicheng404/COMP1110-Lab-Exercises/src/comp1110/lab3/README.md

 ## Before the Lab

-* Complete your personal journal for Week 4, commit and push it at least 5 minutes prior to the lab test.
+* Complete your personal journal for Week 3, commit and push it at least 5 minutes prior to the lab.
 * Next week (Week 4) will be the [lab test](https://cs.anu.edu.au/courses/comp1110/assessments/labtest/).
   You will still need to complete your personal journal for Week 4, commit and push 5 minutes prior to the lab test.